Harsh140710/YouTube-Video-Listing/README.md

-A simple and lightweight web application that fetches and displays a list of YouTube videos from a specific channel or search query using the YouTube Data API v3.
+A simple and lightweight web application that fetches and displays a list of YouTube videos from a specific channel or search query using only javScript code.
 Ideal for developers who want to integrate YouTube content into their own websites or dashboards.

 -> Features :